Your emotions are the most likely cause that you will give up on a language

-According to Stephen Krashen, “Low motivation, low self-esteem, and debilitating anxiety can combine to ‘raise’ the affective filter and form a ‘mental block’ that prevents comprehensible input from being used for acquisition.
+“Low motivation, low self-esteem, and debilitating anxiety can combine to ‘raise’ the affective filter and form a ‘mental block’ that prevents comprehensible input from being used for acquisition.
 In other words, when the filter is ‘up’ it impedes language acquisition.“

 So to reduce this anxiety and make the beginning stages seem easier, I’ve devised a quick cheat for you.